Skip to content

 Prepayment meters are often used when you have a history of struggling to pay your bills, meaning providers can get their money upfront.
 However, they are more expensive than smart or Economy 7 meters.

-New rules on prepayment meters mean that providers must try and contact you 10 times before enforcing their installation, give you seven days’ notice of installation and offer you alternative ways to clear debt, including a repayment plan or paying directly through your benefits.
+New rules on prepayment meters mean that providers must try and contact you 10 times before enforcing their installation, give you seven days’ notice that you're having a meter installed and offer you alternative ways to clear debt, including a repayment plan or paying directly through your benefits.